Okay, I'll just come out and say it:

 A tank this nice, with fish this cool- should definitely help change some minds on this diverse group.
 And yet...I still cannot recall off the top of my head if I have received to date a pic of a tank from one of our community set up exclusively for- or even featuring-Barbs!

-I mean, they look awesome in blackwater!
+I mean, they truly look amazing in blackwater!
 Hello?

 So, what IS it that keeps these fishes from exploding with popularity?